Gabiano

 Gabiano (Gabian in Piedmontese) is a rural comune in the northwest of the province of Alessandria, some 25 km west of Casale Monferrato.
 This area straddles the lowland immediately south of the Po and the furthest extension of the Monferrato hills.
 Its current population of some 1,250 has halved since mid-1930s.

 In addition to the village of Gabiano itself, and to Varengo, which was a commune in its own right until 1928, the 2001 census listed Cantavenna, Piagera and Sessana as the municipality’s primary centres of population.
 The secondary centres identified were Casaletto, Chioalengo, Martinengo, Mincengo, Serra and Zoalengo.
 Further localities include Borgatello, Brusasca, Garimanno, Le Ghiaie and Montechiaro.

-The village of Gabiano lies on the southern slopes of a hill dominated by a castle of ancient origins, which was reconstructed in the early twentieth century in the Neo-Gothic style.
+The village of Gabiano lies on the southern slopes of a hill dominated by the ancient Gabiano Castle, which was restored in the early twentieth century in the Neo-Gothic style.
 At the foot of the hill—the original site of the village—is a parish church dedicated to Saint Peter.
 Although rebuilt in 1690, it retains the twin bell towers from the original medieval building.

 Cantavenna, largely rebuilt after the Second World War, has two works of interest by the sculptor Giannino Castiglioni: a bas relief celebrating the “Peasant Defender of Liberty” and the “Fountain of the Emigrants”, which was commissioned by the Italians of Chicago.

 In the nineteenth century the parish church of San Carpoforo was erected here on the spot where the Jacobins had planted their tree of liberty.